midobal/midobal.github.io/publications.markdown

 ## Conference proceedings
 **2022** <br />
 {: .timeline}
+Ángel Navarro, Miguel Domingo and Francisco Casacuberta.
+**PRHLT’s submission to WLAC 2022.**
+*In Proceedings of the Seventh Conference on Machine Translation, pages 1182–1186. [pdf](https://statmt.org/wmt22/pdf/2022.wmt-1.120.pdf).*
+{: .justify}

 Miguel Domingo and Francisco Casacuberta.
 **An Interactive Machine Translation Framework for Modernizing the Language of Historical Documents.**
 *In Proceedings of the Iberian Conference on Pattern Recognition and Image Analysis, pages 41–53. [pdf](papers/IbPRIA2022.pdf).
 [Published version](https://doi.org/10.1007/978-3-031-04881-4_4).*